intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/deprecated/docs/deploy_and_integration.md

 ### Run the inference by Engine

-Parse the yaml and weight bin to Engine Graph throught Python API
+Parse the yaml and weight bin to Engine Graph through Python API

 ```python
 from intel_extension_for_transformers.llm.runtime.deprecated.compile.graph import Graph